Moving House

 Advertisement

-Connecting electricity to your property: A quick checklist
+Connecting electricity to your property: a quick checklist

 1. Be sure to check your current electricity or gas deal for any exit fees if you plan on switching providers during your move.
 This information can be found on the Energy Price Fact Sheet.